hengli700/dive-data/_posts/2022-01-12-parkomfort-safe-parking-recommendation.markdown

 ### 4.2 Plans of Observations
 This can be accomplished in the following ways:
 1. Subscribe to social media for local news about crimes at the area
-2. In person observation at locations with high park- ing tickets issued
+2. In person observation at locations with high parking tickets issued
 3. Depends on the frequency of the NYC open data updates, we can keep track of the new data to test the hypothesis over a span of 1 month.
 4. Using user reviews to test UI usability